 The Authority maintains two asset management systems, one for the roads and one for the bridges.
-The Authority completes condition assessments on its roads and bridges within the three year period.
+The Authority completes condition assessments on its roads and bridges at least every three years.

 Buildings and land improvements are depreciated using the straight-line method over the following estimated useful lives: